-For this Korean Beef Bowl Recipe, I recommend:
+For this Korean Beef Bowls recipe, I recommend:

 Kitchen and Food Scale – If you buy in bulk, a scale makes it so easy to measure the perfect amount of ground beef to use for this dish.
 You can also use a kitchen scale to accurately measure the weight of vegetables, pasta, and flour to use in recipes.

-If you make this Korean Beef Bowl recipe, let me know!
+If you make this Korean Beef Bowls recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 - In a small bowl, whisk together the soy sauce, brown sugar, and red pepper flakes.
 Set aside.